 Proposal 1: the final TRP systematic error, which is needed for calculating TRP measurement uncertainty, is based on the average of TRP systematic error values contributed by different companies.

-Proposal 2: the TRP systematic error = 0.75 dB for in band TRP ( in the frequency range, f ≤ 6 GHz.
+Proposal 2: the TRP systematic error = 0.75 dB for in band TRP (eAAS and NR FR1) in the frequency range, f ≤ 6 GHz.

+Note: if SE appears in the TS then it should be rounded to 0.8dB

 2.2 TRP measurement uncertainty